aieater/gpueater_nodejs/README.md

 # GPUEater Console API

 ## Getting Started
+GPUEater is a cloud computing service focusing on Machine Learning and Deep Learning.
+Now, AMD Radeon GPUs and NVIDIA Quadro GPUs are available.

+This instruction is intended to describe how to set up this API and how to control your instance through this API.

-Register your account on GPUEater. https://www.gpueater.com/
+Before getting started, register your account on GPUEater. https://www.gpueater.com/

 ### Prerequisites

-Prepare JSON config to ~/.eater like this.
+1. NodeJS 8.x is required to run gpueater API.
+2. Create a  JSON file on ~/.eater in accordance with the following instruction.

-Visit to account page(https://www.gpueater.com/console/account) and make sure your application key.
+Open your account page(https://www.gpueater.com/console/account) and copy your access_token.

 ```
 {